plattenschieber/GP_RASA_kfz-chatbot/README.md

 The project depends on another project 'chatbot-core' which is needed to deploy the image.

 ### Build
-you can run the build by the following command.
+You can run the build by the following command.
 We will tag the image with our docker registry url and the projects name.
 ```bash
 docker build -t docker.nexus.gpchatbot.archi-lab.io/chatbot/kfz-chatbot .
 ```